-If you’re experiencing heart failure symptoms, time is on your mind.
+If you’re experiencing heart failure symptoms (such as difficulty breathing, fatigue or swelling of your legs), time is on your mind.
 It’s on ours, too.
-Nearly three decades of innovation have resulted in proven therapies for heart failure, which affects one in five adults age 40 and older.
+Nearly 4 decades of innovation have resulted in proven therapies for heart failure, which affects one in five adults age 50 and older over their lifetime.

 The good news?
 Early diagnosis, treatment and lifestyle changes can mean a second chance for a longer, more fulfilling life.
-CHI Health’s comprehensive heart failure program and team of experts offer highly specialized, proven treatments to help patients with heart failure get back to the life they love.
+CHI Health Clinic Heart Institute's comprehensive heart failure program and team of experts offer highly specialized, proven treatments to help patients with heart failure get back to the life they love.

 What is Heart Failure?

 Heart failure is a chronic, progressive condition that means the heart isn't able to pump enough blood for your body’s needs.
-The heart muscle does not pump as strongly as it should.
-This causes the fluid from the blood to back up into the lungs or other parts of your body such as the ankles, legs and the abdomen.
+This causes fluid retention and congestion of the lungs or other parts of your body such as the ankles, legs and the abdomen.
 A diagnosis of heart failure does not mean the heart has stopped working.
-It does mean the heart is muscle has weakened over time.
+It does mean the heart muscle function has worsened over time.

 At first, the heart tries to keep up with its workload by getting larger.
-The chambers stretch out so they can contract more strongly and pump more blood.
-The heart develops more muscle mass because the contracting cells get bigger and the heart is able to pump more strongly, for a while.
+The chambers change in shape, size or geometry so they can contract more strongly and pump more blood.
+The heart may develop more muscle mass because the contracting cells get bigger and the heart is able to pump more strongly, for a while.
 Blood vessels get narrower to keep blood pressure up.
 The body diverts blood from less important tissues and organs so it can maintain blood flow to the heart and brain.
 Learn more about heart failure symptoms.

 The Heart Failure Management Program at CHI Health provides outpatient treatment and education to help chronic heart failure patients live longer, more rewarding lives.
 Intravenous therapy, monitoring and education are done in an outpatient setting to avoid hospitalization and decrease overall treatment costs.
-A multidisciplinary team, consisting of a physician, nurse, pharmacist, dietitian and others, participates in the care and support of the patient to obtain optimal therapy outcomes.
+A multidisciplinary team, consisting of a physician, advanced practice providers, nurses, pharmacists, dietitians and others, participates in the care and support of the patient to obtain optimal therapy outcomes.

 Patients can be confident that no matter which CHI Health hospital they choose, they will receive the same high standard of care for heart failure.
 Learn more about heart failure treatments.